hansth/hansterhorst_com/content/posts/my-hugo-website.md

 hugo new site <PROJECT_NAME> --format yaml
 ```
 - `hugo new site`: Creates a new Hugo site.
-- `-f yaml`: Sets the configuration file format to **YAML** instead of the default TOML.
+- `--format`: Format that sets the configuration file format to **YAML** instead of the default TOML.
 I choose for YAML for its readable syntax.

 This command sets up the foundation for the website.
 Hugo generates a directory with a complete project file structure inside it.